MOV-AI/movai-flow/README.md

  - re-start following the instructions from the very beginning in this guide

 ### Accessing the Flow
-After starting MOVAI Flow, you can interact with it in different ways:
+After starting MOVAI Flow&trade;, you can interact with it in different ways:

 - via a browser using the web interface
 - using the REST API